CollerDevTeam/style-guides/CSS/css-guide.md

   }
   ```

 ### Use only lowercase

 All code should be lowercase: This applies to CSS selectors, properties, and property values (with the exception of strings).

-*Why?*: Why?: Lowercase is a commonly used standard for attributes, and helps to create consistency throughout the code.
+*Why?*: Lowercase is a commonly used standard for attributes, and helps to create consistency throughout the code.

 Not Recommended:
   ```css